it0na72/java2d/README.md

 	- Map - **M**
 	- Minimap - **X**
 	- Inventory - **C**

+### Game Items/Techniques
+Here are some important features and mechanics to help you navigate through your adventure:
+1. **Guard:** Protect yourself from enemy attacks by blocking half the damage.

+2. **Parry:** With precise timing, you can parry an enemy attack and gain a critical hit chance for one second, which doubles your damage output.

+3. **Ninja:** As a skilled ninja, you can use your weapon to cut through incoming projectiles.
+However, timing is crucial in this technique.

+4. **Survivor:** Your surroundings can be destroyed to aid in your battle.
+Choose your weapons wisely to maximize your destruction potential.

+5. **Healing Pool:** Recover your life and mana by taking a dip in a nearby pool, but beware that monsters will respawn upon your return.

+6. **Coins:** Visit the merchant and purchase stronger items to give yourself an edge in battle.

+7. **Tent:** Rest and replenish your energy by sleeping until the next day.

+8. **Lantern:** When the sun sets, the importance of your lantern becomes apparent.
+Keep it handy to navigate through the darkness.

+The goal of the game?
+Solve the **dungeon puzzle**, kill the **final boss** and get the **treasure**.

 ### What I have learned with this project: